OmarShawky1/ACU/README.md

     3. internships: Share and discuss internship options, application process, and tips between @Student.
     4. vacancies: Applications resources.
 Each application has a link and useful information (Company, Job, recruiters and hiring managers) to further facilitate your application chances.
     5. mutual-apply: Apply together at the same time to the same vacancy.
+12. ALUMNI:
+    1. general-alumni: For other uncategorized alumnus topics of interest.
+    2. career-advancement: For All career questions & knowledge exchange of Alumnus.
+    3. personal-finance: Money transactions, taxes, benefits, retirement, Investment, and so on.
-12. ARCHIVE: Old channels replaced with ways/channels of doing things or that do not have traffic anymore.
+13. ARCHIVE: Old channels replaced with ways/channels of doing things or that do not have traffic anymore.

 ## About Us